Portrait of Giovanni Carlo Doria on Horseback

 The Portrait of Giovanni Carlo Doria on horseback is a 1606 painting by Peter Paul Rubens.
-It shows its subject (son of doge Agostino Doria) aged 30.
-It is now held in the Galleria Nazionale di Palazzo Spinola in Genoa.
-It was moved to Naples in 1940 and acquired by Adolf Hitler on the suggestion of Benito Mussolini, before being returned to Italy at the end of World War Two.
+It shows Giovanni Carlo Doria, son of doge Agostino Doria, at the age of 30.
+The painting is now held in the Galleria Nazionale di Palazzo Spinola in Genoa.
+It was moved to Naples in 1940 and acquired by Adolf Hitler on the suggestion of Benito Mussolini, and was then returned to Italy after the end of World War II.

+The red cruciform sword symbol on Giovanni Carlo Doria's cuirass identifies him as a member of the Spanish Order of Saint James of Compostela.
+While the painting was painted between 1606 and 1607, Doria did not become a member of the order until 1610.
+This means that either the symbol was either added at a later date, or Doria commissioned the painting with the symbol before he was officially made a member of the order while Rubens was still in Genoa.